matthew-coad/autem/doc/07-SS-Species Simulation.md

 ## SS-Restore step as total rounds

-Restore step function so it is a count of the number of rounds in a simulation.
+Restore step function so it is a count of the number of rounds in a simulation. **done**

 ## SS-Terminate Epoch when it Jams